Dimast0/DevOps_online_Kyiv_2021Q2/m5/task5.1/readme.md

 <p><img src="screenshots/5.png"/></p>

 # 6) Explore the more and less commands using the help system.
 View the contents of files .bash* using commands.

+**```more``` is one of the oldest terminal pagers in the UNIX ecosystem.
+Originally, ```more``` could only scroll down, but now we can use it to scroll up one screen-full at a time, and scroll down either one line or one screen-full.
+On its status bar, ```more``` shows the percentage of the file read.
+It automatically closes when it reaches the end of the file without having to press a button.**

+**```more``` has many interactive commands like:**
+- space – to go to the next page in accordance with the terminal’s size
+- b – to go back one page
+- enter – to scroll down one line
+- = – to display the current line number
+- :v – to start up the vi text editor at the current line

+**One of to the reasons why ```less``` was introduced was to allow backward movement line by line.
+It has a lot of commands that are similar to the vi text editor’s commands, and it - supports horizontal scrolling, live monitoring, and more.**

 <p><img src="screenshots/6.png"/></p>

 # 7) Describe in plans that you are working on laboratory work 1.
 Tip: You should read the documentation for the finger command.